 The museum is open daily from 10 to 5.
 You can purchase skip-the-line tickets online in advance here.
 Or try your luck and shop up at the door.

 Budget Tip: Audio guides are free of charge.
-The admission for children under 18 years as well as disabled people is free of charge.
+Admission for children under 18 years as well as disabled people is free of charge.
 Students and the elderly get a 50% discount on the admission price, so check if discounts apply to you.

 Submitted by Suzanne | Meandering Wild